 - Feel like using his own words against him or directly attack his self-image?
 He skips straight to violence.
 If he can kill you, he probably will unless you hightail it out of there.

 - Terumi hates being a tool for someone else's designs.
 If you put him under your control for any reason at all, that leash better be on tight if he's aware of it.
 He manipulated Trinity into having Mind Eater lifted so that he could kill Nine - that she wanted to depower the Nox Nyctores and investigate his work with the Black Beast gave him more of a reason to want to kill her.
 Trinity died merely because she was an accessory.
+This issue stems from his eternal loathing of the Origin and the Amaterasu Unit, who he abhors for her incessant recurrence of "this worthless comedy" that is the events of the series, and he believes he can do better for reasons unexplained.

 - Terumi's bloated self-image extends to his ability to control the cast.
 Compromise that and he will drop everything to torture and/or kill you.
 When Carl went off-track in his bad ending, Terumi went apeshit and butchered Ada before breaking Carl completely, killing him only after he was done with him.
 Because of this and the first trigger mentioned above, Rachel is a constant Berserk Button for him.